(Looking for day one?)

 Breakfast: We stopped at a quaint bakery, Gail’s.
 We found out later that Gail’s is a chain, but it was soooo delicious, I didn’t care.
 I’m convinced the scrambled eggs were made by someone who really loves what they do.
 Mom had delicious porridge.
 We also had a hot cross bun, which was the first time I can really remember having an actual hot cross bun.
 I loved it so much that I made them for Easter from a recipe Gail’s published here.

 My parents love Paddington Bear, and that inexplicable love has rubbed off on me.
 (Okay, embarrassing aside: I thought of Paddington as the British Pooh Bear for quite a while before realizing that Pooh is also British.)

 Victoria and Albert Museum.
 I love Victoria and Albert.
 I think it’s one of the most beautiful love stories.
-He gave up so much for her!
+They navigated completely foreign relationship dynamics!
 She mourned his death for forty years!
 They had a million children!

 That’s why it was a surprise when we finally got to the Victoria and Albert Museum, and instead of seeing Victoria’s gowns and Albert’s love letters, I saw signs for “Art Deco” and “Asian Fashion.”

 Me: This is probably the stupidest question in the world.